orxfun/orx-v/README.md

 ## Traits

-Two vector traits are defined:
+Two vector traits are defined: one for immutable vectors and the other one extending it to mutable vectors.

 ### Immutable Vectors: NVec<D, T>

 [**NVec<D, T>**](https://docs.rs/orx-v/latest/orx_v/trait.NVec.html) is a `D` dimensional vector where the scalar elements are of type `T`.

-It has only a few required methods.
 At its core, the following define the vectors' shared behavior:
 * `at`: efficient random access by indices
 * `card`: complete knowledge of its size
 * `all`: efficient serial access over all scalar elements

 #### Random Access

-The first shared functionality is defined by the [`at`](https://docs.rs/orx-v/latest/orx_v/trait.NVec.html#tymethod.at) method which is analogous to the index operator of a Vec, however, extended to higher dimensions.
+The first shared functionality is defined by the [`at`](https://docs.rs/orx-v/latest/orx_v/trait.NVec.html#tymethod.at) method.
+It is analogous to the index operator of a Vec, however, extended to higher dimensions.

 ```rust ignore
 fn at(&self, idx: impl IntoIdx<D>) -> T;